 At Sigma, we firmly support GDPR in both practice and philosophy.
-We work with our customers in the European Economic Area to assure compliance with personal data handling requirements and cross-border transfer requirements under GDPR.
+We work with our customers in the European Economic Area to assure compliance with analytics and personal data handling requirements and cross-border transfer requirements under GDPR.

 As a processor, we process data on behalf of our customers.
 We expect that some of our customers will require us to enter into a data processing addendum (“DPA”), per Article 28 of GDPR.